-AT&T Inc., Alcatel-Lucent, Aryaka Networks Inc., Avaya Inc., BT Group plc, CenturyLink, Inc., Cisco Systems, Inc., Citrix Systems, Inc., Comcast Corporation, Computer Sciences Corporation, Cox Communications, Inc., Deutsche Telekom AG, EarthLink, Inc., GTT COMMUNICATIONS, INC., Hewlett Packard Enterprise, IBM, Juniper Networks, Inc., Level 3 Communications, Nippon Telegraph and Telephone Corporation, Orange S.A., PRESIDIO, INC., Sprint Corporation, Tata Group, Time Warner Cable Inc., VIPTELA, INC., Verizon Communications, Inc., Windstream Holdings, Inc., XO Holdings, Inc.
+AT&T Inc., Alcatel-Lucent, Aryaka Networks Inc., Avaya Inc., BT Group plc, CenturyLink, Inc., Cisco Systems, Inc., Citrix Systems GmbH, Comcast Corporation, Computer Sciences Corporation, Cox Communications, Inc., EarthLink, Inc., Hewlett Packard Enterprise, IBM, Juniper Networks, Inc., Level 3 Communications, Nippon Telegraph and Telephone Corporation, Orange S.A., PRESIDIO, INC., Sprint Corporation, Tata Group, Time Warner Cable Business Services, Verizon Communications, Inc., Viptela, Inc., Windstream Holdings, Inc., XO Holdings, Inc.

 Research Manager, Broadband, Enterprise Voice & IP Communications Services, and Unified Communications